Christchurch tramway system: Demise

-The Board favoured a mixed trolley/diesel bus fleet and unsuccessfully tried in 1948 and 1949 to raise a loan to further this plan.
+The board favoured a mixed trolley/diesel bus fleet and unsuccessfully tried in 1948 and 1949 to raise a loan to further this plan.
 Mindful of these earlier failures, they were careful to impress upon the public the dire consequences of not planning for bus replacements given the state of the tramway after deciding in April 1950 to purchase 39 diesel buses.
-The Loans Board subsequently approved this loan proposal in September and it was also sanctioned by a plebiscite of the Board's ratepayers.
+The Loans Board subsequently approved this loan proposal in September and it was also sanctioned by a plebiscite of the board's ratepayers.

-The Tramway Board, which had been hoping that the diesel buses would be a temporary measure on some routes pending the erection of a trolley bus system, ran into the opposition of the General Manager who was a strong advocate for a standardised diesel bus fleet.
+The Tramway Board, which had been hoping that the diesel buses would be a temporary measure on some routes pending the erection of a trolley bus system, ran into the opposition of the general manager who was a strong advocate for a standardised diesel bus fleet.
 He produced a report in December 1951 that was highly critical of trolley buses.
-Later that month, the Board decided not to proceed with trolley buses and cancelled the order it had already placed for them.
+Later that month, the board decided not to proceed with trolley buses and cancelled the order it had already placed for them.
 They were still undecided on the future of the Papanui–Cashmere route, the most profitable and popular of the tram routes, as they were not convinced that buses would be able to cope as a replacement.
-The General Manager made a point of convincing the Board that only buses could adequately serve its needs and those of its customers and finally succeeded in January 1953, when the Board relented and agreed that this route would also be served by buses.
+The general manager made a point of convincing the board that only buses could adequately serve its needs and those of its customers and finally succeeded in January 1953, when the board relented and agreed that this route would also be served by buses.

 With the fate of the trams sealed, the remaining tram routes closed as a sufficient number of buses arrived from England to replace them.
-Since the war, two tram routes had already closed: St. Martins on 20 May 1946 and Fendalton–Opawa on 6 February 1950.
-This was now accelerated with the remaining routes being closed over the next few years: Brighton on 18 October 1952; Sumner on 6 December 1952; Riccarton on 14 June 1953; St. Albans Park–Spreydon on 21 June 1953; and Cranford Street–Lincoln Road on 26 July 1953.
+Since the Second World War, two tram routes had already closed: St. Martins on 20 May 1946 and Fendalton–Opawa on 6 February 1950.
+This was now accelerated with the remaining routes being closed over the next few years ago: New Brighton on 18 October 1952; Sumner on 6 December 1952; Riccarton on 14 June 1953; St. Albans Park–Spreydon on 21 June 1953; and Cranford Street–Lincoln Road on 26 July 1953.

 The last route to close was Papanui–Cashmere for which the last timetabled services ran on Friday 10 September 1954.
 This was followed the next day by a ceremonial running of the last trams, a task performed by two Hills cars.
 After their journey to Papanui, then Cashmere, they returned to Cathedral Square where a huge crowd had gathered to witness the event.
 Speeches were made and a ribbon was cut to symbolically inaugurate the replacement bus service.